HippoEug/HackTheBox/Machines (Easy)/Devel.md

 ### 8. Privilege Escalation
 Upon getting a meterpreter shell, we try `getsystem` which failed.
 We run a `post/multi/recon/local_exploit_suggester`, and tried one of the exploits, `exploit/windows/local/ms10_015_kitrap0d`.

 It didn't work on the first time because the meterpreter shell we were trying to escalate privileges on was on a directory without write permissions.
-We had to change to another directory with write permissions, in this case `%temp`.
+We had to change to another directory with write permissions, in this case `%temp%`.
 We run the `ms10_015_kitrap0d` exploit again after changing directory, and successfully got a `AUTHORITY\SYSTEM` meterpreter shell.

 ### 9. Alternative Reverse Shell, with Meterpreter & MSFVenom
 This is a slightly shorter and alternative method of #5, where we can use msfvenom to construct a ASPX meterpreter reverse shell, and upon executing this payload on the target, we immediately get a meterpreter shell.